Business-to-business market reserach

 Business-to-Business Market Research Means Business

-Business-to-business market research is often thought as something completely different than consumer research.
-Developing and enhancing brands for companies whose main emphasis is business to business has very specific challenges.
-These characteristic obstacles make the brand development model in B-to B strategy more complicated; however, this means the outcomes are all the more valuable.
+Business-to-business market research is often thought of as something completely different than consumer research.
+Developing and enhancing brands for companies whose main emphasis is business to business has particular challenges.
+These characteristic obstacles make the brand development model in B-to B strategy more complicated; however, the outcomes are all the more valuable.
 In general, the direct to consumer research process seems very straight forward.
 Therefore, it is assumed that this kind of market research is much more easily conducted.

 This is not necessarily the case.
 In fact, the methodology of business-to-business market research is very similar to this model, and the importance is every bit as relevant.
 In all truly revealing research, regardless of industry, the value is dependent on both your ability to ask the right questions and your ability to identify the target audience to survey.

 The questions that you ask to define your target are the same regardless of the venue.
-Who are the primary decision makers and who influences the decision?
-Who should be the decision maker?
+Who are the primary decision-makers, and who influences the decision?
+Who should be the decision-maker?
 The last question is most compelling because it requires innovative thinking and possibly even new category creation.
-In work that Stealing Share completed for a national logistics provider, discovering who should be the decision-maker opened the doors to new opportunity.
+In work that Stealing Share completed for a national logistics provider, discovering who should be the decision-maker opened the doors to new opportunities.

-Before the study began, we agreed that we needed to place focus upon the corporate logistics managers, the individuals who held the responsibility of running the in-house logistics departments.
+Before the study began, we agreed that we needed to focus on corporate logistics managers.
+These individuals held the responsibility of running the in-house logistics departments.
 Upon further thought and our preceptive behavior modeling, it began to emerge that a substantial opportunity existed with the “C” level executive.
-Our modeling indicated a tendency in the logistics manager to be risk adverse, and committed to keeping logistics in-house.
+Our modeling indicated a tendency in the logistics manager to be risk-averse and committed to keeping logistics in-house.

-After the target audience is identified, you then must understand the entire market by asking the right questions.
-You need to develop a means to profile the category in a way that will allow you to segment it in cross tabulations (for marketing purposes) as well as aid in developing sales messaging.
-Myers/Briggs profiling, for example, in our research questionnaire can be productive.
+After the target audience is identified, you must understand the entire market by asking the right questions.
+You need to develop a means to profile the category in a way that will allow you to segment it in cross-tabulations (for marketing purposes) and aid in developing sales messaging.
+Myers/Briggs profiling, for example, in our research questionnaire, can be productive.
 It allows us to observe the target as if they represent an individual personality type.
-With this knowledge we are able to get our arms around the target and visualize them as a person rather then as a faceless company.
+With this knowledge, we can get our arms around the target and visualize them as a person rather than as a faceless company.

 Build your questions around your strategy and not around the known.
 Getting a business executive to speak with you during the business day is difficult, so assume that the incidence (the rate of completed surveys per number of calls made) will be low and more costly.

 As the questionnaire is written, we like to think of it as a telegram.
 We remind ourselves that we’re paying dearly for every word.
 Don’t ask questions to which you already know the answers.
-Most existing research is populated with non-essential data and sheds minimal light on the real marketing issues.
-Ask difficult questions that enable you to actually gain insight on the segment.
-In addition, you must compare your brand to the competitive set and find out who is credited with certain attributes.
+Most existing research is populated with non-essential data and sheds minimal light on real marketing issues.
+Ask difficult questions that enable you to actually gain insight into the segment.
+You must also compare your brand to the competitive set and find out who is credited with certain attributes.